RoboArena/RoboGame/README.md

 # RoboGame

 # Coding
-- We can store and load Tiles using "Tiled" which created .csv files (part of our Sprint_2 github.io page)
+- We can store and load Tilemaps using "Tiled" which created .csv files (part of our Sprint_2 github.io page)

 ![](images/Tiled_1.JPG)